 There are so many choices when it comes to how to spend your time in The Big Easy.
-Planning your trip can become overwhelming.
-But it doesn’t have to be a chore, and we’ve done all the legwork for you.
+Planning your trip can become overwhelming and it may be challenging to figure out when the best time to visit New Orleans is… but, we’ve done a lot of the legwork for you.

 Just keep reading for what to do on your weekend in New Orleans… and laissez les bons temps rouler!

 Building your itinerary for New Orleans isn’t a challenge because there are so few choices, but quite the opposite.
 There’s just so much to do.
 It’s hard to pick!